KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/main_window.md

 In order to actually run this window, we need to add a few lines in main.cpp:

-{{< readfile file="/content/docs/getting-started/kxmlgui/main_window/main.cpp" highlight="cpp" >}}
+{{< readfile file="/content/docs/getting-started/kxmlgui/main_window/main.cpp" highlight="cpp" emphasize="5 39-42" >}}

-Again, we include our new header file `mainwindow.h`.
+We include our new header file `mainwindow.h`.
 This lets us create our new `MainWindow` object which we then display near the end of the main function (by default, new window objects are hidden).

 ## CMake